 Figure 1 – The current is the same everywhere in this circuit, but the copper stays cool while the lamps get hot.
 Electrons have a hard time getting through the lamps and lose a lot of energy in collisions.
 This is converted to heat.
 They have an easy ride through copper, losing almost no energy at all.

 Copper is unusual because it has more free electrons than most metals.
 This makes it a good conductor.
 Electrons can move through copper very freely.
 They hardly interact with copper atoms at all.
 Compare this with what happens in the lamps in the circuit.
 The lamp filaments are made of tungsten alloy.
 They have a high resistance to current and energy is transferred to the tungsten atoms as the electrons move through the filament.
 This energy heats up the filament to white heat.

 Copper has almost three times better heat conduction than aluminium.
 It can conduct heat rapidly from microprocessors that must be kept cool to work properly.
-Figure 2 shows a specially designed 'hedgehog' heat sink with a fan that carries heat away from the processor chip.
+Figures 2 and 3 show a specially designed ‘hedgehog’ heat sink with a fan that carries heat away from the processor chip.

 The modern copper pan in Figure 4 is made from 2.5 mm thick copper with a very thin 0.2 mm inner layer of stainless steel and a stainless steel handle.
 Study the table below (click on it for a larger view) and see if you can explain why the pan is made that way.
 The table has a log scale on the x-axis so there is a 100,000 times difference in conductivity from the left side to the right side.